 - 11 final points were exposed after the per-device split was corrected.

-- The register duplication error was fixed the same day it was discovered during installation.
+- The final controller-to-point split was aligned the same day it was confirmed during installation.

 - The field visit stayed productive because the corrected file was delivered during the commissioning window.